epomatti/azure-ml/README.md

 Service endpoints should be already created for the datastores, so next step would be to disable public access to storages and databases and make the architecture 100% private.

 AML components resources should also be set to private if possible.
 For example, the workspace storage needs to be visible to the users in the private network, but not from the internet in this use case.

+## Firewall costs

+As per Microsoft [documentation][8], a Firewall with `Standard` SKU will be created and the respective cost increase will apply.

+> FQDN outbound rules are implemented using Azure Firewall.
+If you use outbound FQDN rules, charges for Azure Firewall are added to your billing.
+The Azure Firewall (standard SKU) is provisioned by Azure Machine Learning.

+To avoid this, one option is using a customer-managed VNET which is also the [recommended option][9].

 ## Issues and limitations